CarlKCarlK/rustconf24.handson/wasi.md

 Clone a branch.
 Create and switch to a new branch.
 Run native tests.

+*For now, if you need to save time, end the tests early.*

 ```bash
 # Start in projects folder
 git clone --branch rustconf24.0 --single-branch https://github.com/CarlKCarlK/range-set-blaze.git rustconf24.wasi